fabric8io/fabric8/app/site/FAQ.md

 Try reading the [overview](http://fabric8.io/#/site/book/doc/index.md?chapter=overview_md) to see if that helps give you an idea what fabric8 is.

+#### Deprecations

+FAB (Fuse Application Bundles) has been deprecated for the 1.1 release, and is scheduled to be removed in the following releas.

 ### Configuration questions

 #### How can I edit fabric8's configuration via git?